jumpingjoy/watchnationpro/index.md

 Inorder to have a better understanding of the benefits of smartwatches for women and girls, it is imperative that we know about the various problems that women and girls faces in day to day life and know how smartwatches help in resolving these problems.

-## What are the TOP 5 Problems for Women and girls solved by ladies smart watch instantly?
+## What are the TOP 6 Problems for Women and girls solved by ladies smart watch instantly?

-### 1. Difficult to track your menstrual cycle?: Get reminded of menstrual dates with smartwatch
+### 1. Difficulty with irregular cycle?: Get reminded of menstrual dates with smartwatch
 {% include image.html img="menstruation.jpg" alt="problem-menstruation" caption="Problem Tracking Menstrual Cycle" align="right" %}
 You can be missing your reminder on your menstrual cycle's dates.
 Most of the women suffers from stress during their menstrual time, which may result in decreased work productivity during office hours.
-If you could remember the dates or have a gadget like smartwatch that can remind you, you can pre-plan your leaves and rest at home.
+Maintaining hygiene during menstruation is a critical factor.
+If not properly maintained may lead to medical complications such as uterine fibroids, endometriosis, PMDD, menorrhagia etc. If a gadget like a girls smartwatch can remind you, you can pre-plan your leaves and rest at home to maintain your hygiene.

 <!--include an internal link to the detailed page-->
 ## 2. Do you travel alone and some strangers stalks you?: Emergency alert your friends/family and police